dadadel/LOLopener/README.md

 LOL is the Lyon Open Lab hackerspace from Lyon, France.

-The APIs in this development tries to respect the spaceAPI specifications (http://spaceapi.net/).
+The APIs in this development should tries to respect the spaceAPI specifications (http://spaceapi.net/).